Bad Credit Remortgage interest rate of 2.15% variable.

 What Is A Retirement Mortgage?

-Consolidation Loans For Bad Credit Uk
+Consolidation Loans For Bad Credit UK

 How much cash can I get?

 You can get 70% of your home’s value.
-As an example, if your home is worth £350000 you can get £245000.
+For example, if your home is worth £350000, you can get £245000.